 (updated February 2024)

 The Dolomites are a stunning mountain range in northeast Italy, part of the Southern Alps.
-They stretch across a number provinces, including South Tyrol, Trentino & Belluno, and in 2009 they became a UNESCO World Heritage Site.
-If you’ve already done some research in to the area, you might have noticed that some parts of the northern areas of the Dolomites have two names. he northern-most area sits in a region known as South Tyrol.
+They stretch across a number provinces, including South Tirol, Trentino & Belluno, and in 2009 they became a UNESCO World Heritage Site.
+If you’ve already done some research into the area, you might have noticed that some parts of the northern areas of the Dolomites have two names.
+The northern-most area sits in a region known as South Tyrol.
 This area borders Austria and used to be part of the Austrian Empire.
 The majority of people in this area speak German first and Italian second (as well as the local language, Ladin).
-When visiting South Tyrol you’ll notice how they Austrian (Tyrolean) culture is very much evident here.
-As you move further south in to Trentino & Belluno, you’ll notice more Italian influences, with Italian being the only language spoken.
+When visiting South Tyrol you’ll notice how the Austrian/Tyrolean culture is very much evident here.
+As you move further south into Trentino & Belluno, you’ll notice more Italian influences, with Italian being the only language spoken.

 How To Get To The Dolomites

 The closest airports to the Dolomites (depending on which part of the Dolomites you are visiting) are: